 Part of using the VME protocol is that one rarely directly accesses one of the VME modules on the VME plane; this project is no exception.
-One actually communicates to the individual modules, i.e. the V1495, via a Single-board Computer (SBC) known as the MVME6100.
-For our project we called this the Readout Controller.[6],[7]
+One actually communicates to the individual modules, i.e. the V1495, via a Single-board Computer (SBC), an example is the MVME6100.
+For our project we called this the Readout Controller.^{[6],[7]}